c0pperdragon/VIC20-Video-Amplifier/README.md

 with an s-video equipment.

 A voltage regulator is used to get a stable reference voltage to drive the VIC's luma output DAC.
-This should provide the most noise-free signals possible.
+This should provide the most noise-free signal possible.